 Brisket Benny

-At first glance, I thought to myself, where is the brisket?
-I quickly learned that looks can be deceiving.
-Hidden under the eggs was a generous amount of chopped brisket.
-Brisket can be difficult to cook and easy to overcook.
-I know from personal experience.
-But, at Phoebe’s Diner, they cooked their brisket to perfection until tender and moist.
-Each shredded piece of brisket was the perfect mix of meaty bits mixed with rich, melt-in-your-mouth fatty goodness.
-The smoky brisket, sweet and salty BBQ sauce, hollandaise, and the yolk from the perfectly poached over easy eggs was a match made in food heaven.
-They all complemented each other.
+Brisket can be challenging to cook and easy to overcook, I know from personal experience.
+But at Phoebe’s Diner, they cooked their brisket to perfection until tender and moist.
+Each shredded piece of brisket was the perfect mix of meaty bits and rich, melt-in-your-mouth fatty goodness.

 Hash Brown Casserole

 Even though it was a busy day, I found the service at Phoebe’s Diner to be both efficient and personable.
 I appreciated how my friendly server gave me her recommendations, which turned out to be great.
-And, food arrived quickly even with a busy kitchen.
+And food arrived quickly even with a busy kitchen.
 I also enjoyed how my server seemed to come around when I needed something yet knew when to leave me to enjoy my meal.

 Conclusion